warmuuh/sql-puzzle/README.md

 What would you do if you had more time?
 Which trade-offs did you take?

 * support escaping in csv file
+* improve performance- reduce unnecessary iterations over rows, e.g. in Table-Constructor, maybe convert to lazy.
+* improve performance- cache some lookups, such as Table::getHeader(name)

 Have fun!